sibisai/CalendarGPT/CalendarAssistant/README.md

 ## Usage

 1. Grant calendar access when prompted
-2. Type natural language event descriptions in the input field
+2. Type natural language event descriptions in the input field at the bottom
+3. Press the send button or hit return to submit your input
-3. Review and confirm event details before creation
+4. Review and confirm event details before creation
-4. View your events in the timeline
+5. View your events in the timeline
+6. Use the navigation buttons to view different days
-5. Tap on events to edit or delete them
+7. Tap on events to edit or delete them
-6. Change event calendars to organize with different colors
+8. Change event calendars to organize with different colors
+9. Feel the haptic feedback and animations for a more engaging experience

 ## Calendar Features

 - View all your events in a clean timeline interface
+- Navigate between days to view past and future schedules
 - Filter out all-day events for a cleaner view
 - Color-code events based on their calendar
 - Change which calendar an event belongs to